mat-ruszczycky/practice-react-todo/README.md

 - https://www.youtube.com/@d.zhiganov

 # Requirements
-Formal descriptions of what needs to be built, commonly categorized as functional requirements, non-functional requirements, and constraints.
+Formal descriptions of what needs to be built, commonly categorized as functional, non-functional, and constraints.

 ## Functional Requirements
-Functional requirements are the behaviors and features an application must have.
+The behaviors and features an application must have.
 They specify what the system should do to meet user needs, defining the application's required functionality based on user actions, events, and/or business processes.

 ### Core:
 - Users can create TODO items in a list.